kartoza/rir-dashboard/sphinx/source/pages/technical/2_setup-project.md

-# Setting up the project
+# Setting Up the Project

 ## Clone rir-dashboard repository to your machine